xecronix/BuilderZebra/BuilderZebraWiki/DiagnosticHookSystem.md

 - `error()` → Called when exceptions are caught during parsing
 - `message()` → Called for normal notes or structural warnings
-- `flush()` → Called once at the end of a parse job to emit all logs
+- `tattle()` → Called once at the end of a parse job to emit all logs

 ---

 ## 🦅 `MightyEagleParserHook` Implementation

-This implementation collects all messages into memory and emits them at flush:
+This implementation collects all messages into memory and emits them at tattle:

 ```dart
 final List<String> _messages = [];